smalluban/neck/README.md

 div(ui-helper="someObject.someProperty.otherProperty")
 ```

-In this case mapping will add three properties to be watched: `someObject`, `someObject.someProperty` and `someObject.someProperty.otherProperty`.
+In this case mapping will add three properties to be watched: `someObject`, `someObject.someProperty` and
+`someObject.someProperty.otherProperty`.

-Other helper can change this value: `someObject.someProperty.otherProperty = "newValue"' and then it will trigger referesh.
-When other helper
+Other helper can change this value: `someObject.someProperty.otherProperty = "newValue"` and then
-or controller will change `someObject` or helper change 'someObject.someProperty`, it also will trigger refresh on that accessor.
+it will trigger referesh.
+When other helper or controller will change `someObject` or helper change
+`someObject.someProperty`, it also will trigger refresh on that accessor.

 ### Helper with template